ledif/ublue-torrent-mirror/README.md

 > If your ISOs don't follow this pattern, then this script will not work.

 Simply add or modify lines in [`current-isos.sh`](https://github.com/ledif/ublue-torrent-mirror/blob/main/current-isos.sh) and open a PR.

+## Development

+If you are interested in how this project works or its design, please read [docs/design.md](https://github.com/ledif/ublue-torrent-mirror/blob/main/docs/design.md).